Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 To summary, a pointer holds a memory address. `malloc(sizeof(int))` allocates memory for a `integer` (natural number) and returns the memory address.
 To change/get the value of the allocated memory, you must invoke `*ptr`.
 After doing `malloc`, you should always call `free` at the end.

 Since C is too "simple" and low-level, managing the memory can be quite dreadful.
-There is noo safety for the pointer: when reading the value of a pointer (also known as **dereferencing**), this may read garbage because the memory wasn't allocated or the pointer is NULL.
-Reading a NULL pointer also crash the program with a **segmentation fault (core dump)**, with no log nor stacktrace.
+There is no safety for the pointer: when reading the value of a pointer (also known as **dereferencing**), this may read garbage because the memory wasn't allocated, or the pointer is NULL.
+Reading a NULL pointer also crash the program with a **segmentation fault (core dump)**, with no log nor stack-trace.
 You need to use a **debugger** to be able to check where the program crashed.
 Also, fetching the `core dump` is not trivial.

 There are other drawbacks too: